JacobMDavidson/JacobMDavidson.github.io/_posts/desktop/2015-08-02-music-organizer.md

 ## Conclusion

 Though this was a relatively simple project, it really opened my eyes to the power of using programming to solve annoying problems.
 Had I done this manually, the migration would have taken days to finish.
 I spent approximately half a day creating this application, which greatly simplified the task.

+Feel free to check out the source code on [GitHub](https://github.com/JacobMDavidson/MusicOrganizer).